rgv2417arora/distributor/README.md

 ### Extendability

-Distributor is built with the same extensible approach as WordPress itself, with [fully documented hooks and filters](https://10up.github.io/distributor/) to customize its default behavior and create custom distribution workflows.
+The distributor is built with the same extensible approach as WordPress itself, with [fully documented hooks and filters](https://10up.github.io/distributor/) to customize its default behavior and create custom distribution workflows.
 You can even create connections to other platforms.

 ## Requirements

 * PHP 5.6+
 * [WordPress](http://wordpress.org) 4.7+
 * External connections require HTTP Basic Authentication or [WordPress.com OAuth2](https://developer.wordpress.com/docs/oauth2/) (must be on VIP) be set up on the remote website.
 For Basic Auth, we recommend the [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin.
-* For external connections, Distributor needs to be installed on BOTH sides of the connection.
+* For external connections, the Distributor needs to be installed on BOTH sides of the connection.

 ## Installation